Avaiga/taipy-doc/docs/installation.md

 ### Installing Taipy in a Conda environment

-Taipy can also be installed and used in a conda environment, to do so, run this command in your terminal:
+Taipy can also be installed and used in a `Conda` environment, run this command in your terminal:
 ``` console
 $ conda create -n env-name
 $ conda activate env-name